 Money will probably be tight during medical school and residency.
-That’s why a realistic spending plan (budget) – one you can stick to – will be critical to your financial well-being during this time.
+That’s why a realistic spending plan (budget) – one you can stick to – will be critical to your financial well-being.

 Managing your debt effectively and repaying your medical school loans wisely is easier when you keep good records.
 It is important to know how much you owe, the terms and conditions of each loan type, and what agencies are servicing your loans.
 You need to know what documents to save, where to find them when you need them, and who you may need to contact if you have a question or concern.